 Manual Therapy in Langley, BC

-At Opal Physio, we incorporate manual therapy into our treatment procedures at our Langley location.
-Our manual therapists use their hands-on techniques to identify and treat regions of your body that are tight or restricted.
-Our therapists employ a variety of manual approaches to address issues using procedures they mastered over years of continuing education and practical training.
+At Opal Physio, we incorporate manual therapy as part of our treatment plan.
+Our manual therapists in Langley use their hands-on techniques to identify and treat regions of your body that are tight or restricted.
+Our therapists employ a variety of manual treatment approaches to address issues using procedures they acquired over years of continuing education and practical training.

 Manual Therapy

-Foundation of our hands-on approach to efficient physiotherapy treatment is manual therapy.
-Our Highly skilled manual therapists in Langley can help enhance your range of motion and minimize your pain real quick.
+The Foundation of our hands-on approach to efficient physiotherapy treatment is manual therapy.
+Our highly skilled hand-on manual therapists in Langley can help enhance your range of motion and quickly minimize your pain.
 As a result of their therapy, individuals may be able to achieve increased mobility, strength, and therapeutic recovery.

 • To help control pain.